artf7/projects/README.md

 >[!NOTE]
 >All PHP projects (except the laravel final project) are required to have a docker-compose file and Docker itself to launch them.<br>
->For Laravel project use 'php artisan serve' to lauch the server and open the app.
+>For Laravel project use `php artisan serve` to launch the server and open the app.

 >[!IMPORTANT]